 Cooking cold burgers straight from the fridge means the middle won’t cook as fast as the outside.
 That means either your middle will be raw or the outside will be overcooked.

 Every burger needs sides!
 Here’s what you can serve with your burger with avocado:

 - 1/2 pound (8 ounces) ground beef (80/20 blend)

 - 3/4 teaspoon kosher salt

 - 1 tablespoon mayonnaise, Greek yogurt, or sour cream

 - 1/4 cup pickled red onion (homemade or store-bought)

 - 2 hamburger buns

-- Meanwhile, add the avocado, mayonnaise, lemon juice, garlic powder, and salt to a bowl.
+- While the burgers are cooking, add the avocado, mayonnaise, lemon juice, garlic powder, and remaining 1/4 teaspoon salt to a bowl.
 Mash together until smooth.

-- Once your burgers are cooked, spread some of the avocado mixture on the bottom of one bun.
+- To assemble: spread some of the avocado mixture on the bottom of one bun.
 Add 4 cucumber slices then 1 burger.
 Add half the onion, sprouts, and avocado.
 Finish with the top bun.